 This island has the most history in the Galapagos.
 It’s also one of only two islands with its own fresh water spring.
 It has a “galapaguera” where you can observe the giant tortoises up close.
 You’ll snorkel and, with a bit of luck, you’ll see penguins, manta rays and sea lions frolicking nearby.
 Read more about Floreana Island and Book a tour in advance.

 It’s geological formation gives it a unique landscape, not to mention the contrast of colors between the black lava stones, white sand beach and blue ocean.
 You’ll see various marine iguanas and sea lions and will snorkel in Sullivan Bay, where you might see penguins, sharks and tropical fish.
 Read more about Chinese Hat Island and Book a tour in advance.

 What to do on Isabela Galapagos?

-Isabela Island in the Galapagos is one of the largest of all the islands and is known globally due to its crater, which is the second biggest in the world after Yellowstone’s.
+Isabela Island in the Galapagos is one of the largest of all the islands and is known globally due to its immense crater, one of the largest in the world following Yellowstone’s.

 I recommend staying on Isabela for 3 days so that you have time to visit a few islands on day tours, like: Cabo Rosa, Sierra Negra Volcano and Tintoreras; and visit other touristic destinations on your own, like: bicycle route to the wall of tears , concha perla, breeding center and flamingo pond and its beaches.